Unreformed House of Commons: English borough members

 In the remaining six boroughs, the right to vote was held by all freeholders.
 This was in theory quite democratic, but since they were all small towns none of them had electorates larger than 300 even in 1831.

 It is not possible to calculate the size of the borough electorate with any accuracy, since many boroughs were rarely contested, and no records were made of eligible voters unless there was a contest.
 As well, many people owned property in more than one borough and could thus vote more than once (this was called plural voting).
 The total English electorate is thought to have increased from about 338,000 in the late eighteenth century to some 439,000 at the time of the Reform Act, (or perhaps about 10% of adult males).
 Of that total, around 45% - 188,000, or slightly less - were in 1831 eligible borough voters.

 There was no secret ballot.
-Until the Ballot Act of 1872, the voter openly declared his vote at the Hustings, a public occasion, where it was recorded.
+Until the Ballot Act 1872, the voter openly declared his vote at the hustings, a public occasion, where it was recorded.
 That meant that the patron who dominated a borough knew how the qualified electors had voted.
 Even if the franchise was broad, as in a potwalloper or scot and lot borough, a small electorate could be controlled by a combination of patronage, bribes and threats.
 The relatively democratic constituencies combined a broad franchise with a numerous electorate.